 (a) Installation of the hoist in a pickup truck bed shall not interfere with the normal operation of the tailgate whenever possible.
 Installation of the hoist in the luggage compartment shall not interfere with closure of the luggage compartment deck lid.

-(b) Installation of the hoist in a pickup truck bed may require installation of a motorized pickup bed cover (truck cap) based upon the recommendation of the driver rehabilitation specialist and with approval of the RTSU of RSC.
+(b) Installation of the hoist in a pickup truck bed may require installation of a motorized pickup bed cover (truck cap) based upon the recommendation of the driver rehabilitation specialist and with approval of OOD.
 Powered pickup truck cap operators are any powered device that will open and close the pickup cap.
 Controls are typically on an inside pendent and/or remote control.
 If outside controls are used, they shall meet standards of paragraph (C) of rule 3304-6-07 of the Administrative Code.
 Powered pickup truck cap operators shall meet the following specifications:

 (i) Powered pickup truck cap operators shall permit complete closing of the cap such that the cap fits the pickup body in the closed position equivalent to the cap manufacturer's original installation intent.